On the K-theory of $\mathbb{Z}$-categories: Modules over -linear categories

 where $\sigma:\hom_{\cC}(-,x_{k-1})\rightarrow \im(f_{k-1*})$ and $\iota:\im(f_{k-1*})\rightarrow \hom_{\cC}(-,x_{k-2})$ are the canonical natural transformations.
 Note that $\im(f_{k-1*})=\coker(f_{k*})$, then there exists unique natural transformation $t:\im(f_{k-1*})\rightarrow \hom_{\cC}(-,x_{k-1})$ such that $t\circ\sigma=\alpha_*.$ Moreover, applying the same techniques \cite[Theorem 5.5]{BOPM} we have

-which implies that Then $\sigma$ is a split epimorphism, and therefore, $\im(f_{k-1*})$ is projective. \end{proof} Following \cite{bl} the category $\cC$ is right \emph{regular} if it is right Noetherian and right regular coherent.
-This should not be confused with von Neumann regular.
+which implies that Then $\sigma$ is a split epimorphism, and therefore, $\im(f_{k-1*})$ is projective. \end{proof} According to \cite{bl}, a small additive category $\cC$ is considered to be right regular if it satisfies two conditions: it is both right Noetherian and right regular 1-coherent.
+It´s important to note that this usage of regular should not be confused with the concept of von Neumann regular.

 \begin{cor} Let $\cC$ be a small additive category.
 The following are equivalent \begin{enumerate} \item[(1)] $\cC$ is right regular. \item[(2)] The following conditions hold in $\cC$: \begin{enumerate} \item[i)] Every object $c$ in $\cC$ has the following property.
 Consider any directed set $I$ and collections of morphisms $\lbrace{f_i: a_i\rightarrow c}\rbrace_{i\in I}$ with $c$ as target such that $f_i\subseteq f_j$ holds for $i\leq j$.
 Then there exists $i_0 \in I$ with $f_i\subseteq f_{i_0}$ for all $i\in I$. \item[ii)]For every morphism $f:x\rightarrow y$ in $\cC$ with pseudo $\infty$-kernel there exists $k\in\mathbb{N}$ and $\alpha:x_{k-1}\rightarrow x_{k-1}$ making the following diagram commute: